hagenchandler/puzzle-swap/README.md

       started on designing the PostgreSQL database.
 I also don't know as much as I'd like to about Docker so start learning about containerization through Docker.

+12/11: Trimmed the React Project down.
+I think I will do the UI first and
+       design it with the CRUD operations in mind.
+Previously I have mostly done backend work so I hope that I will learn frontend better and have the motivation to finish the project with something familiar rather than the other way around.